-The Arizona Residential Landlord and Tenant Act sets forth the following responsibilities for maintaining a rental property so tenants have healthy, safe, and secure place to live:
+The Arizona Residential Landlord and Tenant Act sets forth the following responsibilities for maintaining a rental property so tenants have a healthy, safe, and secure place to live:

 The landlord shall: